 Coconut Flour Hamantaschen

 This is a very dense flour that is highly absorbent and soaks up tons of liquid and fat.
 In my experience, coconut flour yields fantastic muffins, cakes, as well as other fluffy baked goods.
 I also have this nut-free Pumpkin Chocolate Chip Cookie recipe made with coconut flour.

-I’d like to share a couple notes about this recipe.
 First, this dough yields a cookie that is more flaky and crispy than typical Hamantaschen.
-Second, I’ve created a double chocolate Hamantaschen cookie –I do have other Hamantaschen recipes (see below) that use the traditional fruit paste or jam for the filling but was in an extra decadent mood once I perfected this dough and decided to go with a chocolate filling which pairs exquisitely with the chocolate cookie component.
+Second, I’ve created a double chocolate Hamantaschen cookie.
+I have other Hamantaschen recipes below that use the traditional fruit paste or jam filling.
+Since we were in an extra decadent mood I created a chocolate filling that pairs exquisitely with the chocolate cookie exterior.

-Finally, because this recipe utilizes coconut flour these traditional Jewish cookies are best cooled for 3-4 hours and then stored in an air tight container (on the counter), and eaten within 48 hours.
+Because this recipe uses coconut flour these traditional Jewish cookies are best cooled for 3-4 hours, then stored in an air tight container on the counter for 48 hours.
+If you wish to keep them for longer, place that air tight container in the fridge for up to one week.
 Baked goods made with coconut flour will get very dry if you leave them out becoming inedible.
 In contrast, I store my almond flour cookies uncovered on the counter also for up to 48 hours.

 Nut Free Chocolate Hamantaschen

 - 2 ounces chocolate chips

 - In a food processor, pulse chocolate, coconut flour, and coconut sugar until the texture of sand